fermyon/developer/content/spin/install.md

 $ sudo apt-get install build-essential libssl-dev pkg-config
 ```

-## Installing a specific version of Spin
+## Installing a Specific Version of Spin

 To install a specific version, you can pass arguments to the install script this way: